SAP-samples/btp-events-to-business-actions-framework/documentation/Scenario1-Inbound-to-SAPS4HANA/Step5-Build-Deploy-ExtensionApplication/README.md

 11. In the **Destination Type** dropdown menu, select **Webhook**.

 12. In the **Callback URL** field, enter the value of the url as below.
-    The callback URL is formed by concatinating the **uri** from Step 3, constant rest endpoint path (/messagingrest/v1/topics/) and **encoded subscribed topic name** from Step 8
+    The callback URL is formed by concatenating the **uri** from Step 3, constant rest endpoint path (/messagingrest/v1/topics/) and **encoded subscribed topic name** from Step 8

     Note: URL format -  **uri**/messagingrest/v1/topics/**encoded subscribed topic name** For example,if uri is "https://enterprise-messaging-pubsub.cfapps.eu20.hana.ondemand.com" and encoded subscribed topic name is "orgname%2Findustry%2Fevent%2Fraised", then the callback URL is "https://enterprise-messaging-pubsub.cfapps.eu20.hana.ondemand.com/messagingrest/v1/topics/orgname%2Findustry%2Fevent%2Fraised"